CHASE: Robust Visual Tracking via Cell-Level Differentiable Neural Architecture Search: Proposed Approach: CHASE

-where $\mathfrak{p}^{(i,j)}$ stands for candidate operations (from a predefined set $\mathcal{P}=\{\mathfrak{p}_{1}^{(i,j)}, \mathfrak{p}_{2}^{(i,j)}, ..., \mathfrak{p}_{\mathcal{M}}^{(i,j)}\}$ in the search space) on edge $\zeta^{(i,j)}$.
-The candidate operations consist of 3$\times$3 \& 5$\times$5 separable convolutions, 3$\times$3 \& 5$\times$5 dilated convolutions, 3$\times$3 max pooling, 3$\times$3 average pooling, zero (no connection), and skip connection (i.e., $\mathcal{M}=8$).
-Since the DARTS tends to aggregate skip connections due to the rapid error decay during its optimization \cite{PDARTS}\cite{PDARTS_IJCV}, the CHASE employs the operation-level Dropout (previously used by \cite{PDARTS,PDARTS_IJCV}) with an initial rate $\tau$, which gradually decays during the search procedure.
-However, the CHASE does not control the number of skip connections in the final cell architecture (in contrast to \cite{PDARTS}). to fairly explore all operations and provide more flexibility in the final decision. \\ Since the architecture representations construct a discrete search space, the DARTS method \cite{DARTS} utilizes Softmax function to relax the problem into a continuous search space.
-That is, the mixed output for $\zeta^{(i,j)}$ is calculated by
+In this section, DARTS is adapted to a Siamese tracking network to move toward our objectives and critical aspects of visual tracking.
+In proposed approach, the computational cell has two input nodes and four intermediate nodes.
+The CHASE fuses multi-level deep features extracted from \texttt{Block3} \& \texttt{Block4} of ResNet-50 \cite{ResNet} in designing the cell, according to their importance for visual tracking \cite{OurSurvey,SurveyDeepTracking}.
+Given a feature map $\mathcal{X}^{(i)}$ at node $i$, the corresponding latent representation at intermediate node $j$ is computed as $\mathcal{X}^{(j)}=\sum_{i<j}\mathfrak{p}^{(i,j)}(\mathcal{X}^{(i)})$, where $\mathfrak{p}^{(i,j)}$ stands for candidate operations (from a predefined set $\mathcal{P}=\{\mathfrak{p}_{1}^{(i,j)}, \mathfrak{p}_{2}^{(i,j)}, ..., \mathfrak{p}_{\mathcal{M}}^{(i,j)}\}$ in the search space) on edge $\zeta^{(i,j)}$.
+Since the DARTS tends to aggregate skip connections due to the rapid error decay during its optimization \cite{FairDARTS,DARTS+}, the CHASE employs the operation-level Dropout without constraints in \cite{PDARTS,PDARTS_IJCV} with an initial rate $\tau$, which gradually decays during the search procedure.
+The CHASE does not control the number of skip connections to preserve flexibility in cell design and improve training stability.
+To relax the problem into a continuous search space, the mixed output for $\zeta^{(i,j)}$ is calculated by